-Only 9% of those with mental health issues can say that their mental health has not deviated due to COVID-19 crisis, while 41% of those without mental health issues believe that their mental state has not changed during the pandemic.
+Only 9% of those with mental health issues can say that their mental health has not deviated due to the COVID-19 crisis, while 41% of those without mental health issues believe that their mental state has not changed during the pandemic.

 Regionally, the US and Thailand show the largest percentages of people who feel that their mental health has been seriously affected by COVID-19 (both report figures between 28–29%.)